openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Resolution Steps**

-Call the corresponding interface based on the message type to retrieve the value.
-For example, if the type is `BOOLEAN`, use the `GetBoolean` interface to retrieve the boolean value.
+Call the appropriate interface based on the message type to retrieve the value.
+For example, if the type is BOOLEAN, use GetBoolean to retrieve the boolean value.

 ## 17100015 Memory Allocation Failure